fabiana2611/fabiana2611.github.io/_posts/2022/jun/2022-06-30-nestjs-api.md

   </tr>
 </table>

-<p style="text-align: justify;">The plugin will identify all the files with *entity.ts and .dto.ts to do the annotations.
+<p style="text-align: justify;">Plugin will identify all the files with *entity.ts and .dto.ts to do the annotations.
 Then, those entities don't need the @ApiProperty() annotations anymore.
-However, if you need to override them you just need to start to use the annotation where you want.</p>
+However, if you need to override them you just need to start to use the annotation where you want.
+Also, the annotation from 'class-validator' (@Max) will be used to create the documentation.</p>

 {% highlight ruby %}
 export class MessageEntity {